-So how do you have a good CRP?
 We believe it is all in the preparation.

 that does a very good job of identifying all critical requirements of the business?
-If your future state solution is based on bad, outdated or even unknown requirements, your CRP is going to be more of a discovery vehicle than a design validation vehicle.
+If your future state solution is based on bad, outdated, or even unknown requirements, your CRP is going to be more of a discovery vehicle than a design validation vehicle.
 If you are doing significant discovery in the CRP, that means you are not really ready for it and the business is going to be left with the impression that you really don’t understand their challenges and how to solve them.

-that fully describes all current state processes necessary to carry out all of the functions of the business, in either the Warehouse in the case of a WMS, or in the Transportation Office in the case of a TMS?
+that fully describes all current state processes necessary to carry out all of the functions of the business, in either the warehouse in the case of a WMS or in the transportation office in the case of a TMS?
 This will be very helpful to review with the business itself to level set what is done today before you move on to what will be done in the future.
-The rest of the business will have confidence that you understand what’s currently occurring, if you can accurately explain it to them.
+The rest of the business will have confidence that you understand what’s currently occurring if you can accurately explain it to them.
 You should never conduct a CRP if you have not conducted a current state review with the business.

-Third, is there a Future State Description where the Business Requirements Document and the Current State Descriptions are combined into a plan for how the new system(s) will handle the business processes?
-Ideally, there has also been a Proof of Concept session(s) to model and validate some of the more critical or complex processes so those are flushed out well in advance of the formal CRP.
+where the business requirements document and the current state descriptions are combined into a plan for how the new solution (s) will handle the business processes?
+Ideally, there has also been a proof of concept session(s) to model and validate some of the more critical or complex processes so those are flushed out well in advance of the formal CRP.
 Remember, we don’t want to be discovering new things during the CRP, only validating the future state.

-More simply stated, if you know what the business needs, you know what processes are necessary, and the CRP is to demonstrate a working system with those processes as they may be performed in the future.
+More simply stated, if you know what the business needs, you know what processes are necessary.
+The CRP is to demonstrate a working system with those processes as they may be performed in the future.
 If you have pre-identified gaps between what the future system can do and what the requirements dictate must be done, you will also have some ideas of workarounds or changes that can be done to the software or processes and you have also validated the requirements are necessary.

 Assuming the proper preparation has been done, we’ve found that the most essential item in making a CRP successful is good scripting of how the CRP will be executed.